lizadeka/8-Week-SQL-Challenge/Cast Study #1-Danny's Diner .md

-## Introduction
+📌 Introduction

-Danny seriously loves Japanese food so in the beginning of 2021, he decides to embark upon a risky venture and opens up a cute little restaurant that sells his 3 favourite foods: sushi, curry and ramen.
+Danny is a big fan of Japanese food, and in early 2021 he decided to open a small restaurant, Danny’s Diner, serving his three favorite dishes: sushi, curry, and ramen.
-Danny’s Diner is in need of your assistance to help the restaurant stay afloat - the restaurant has captured some very basic data from their few months of operation but have no idea how to use their data to help them run the business.
+The diner has been running for a few months and has collected some basic sales and customer data.
+However, Danny is unsure how to interpret this data to improve his business.

-## Problem Statement
+📌 Problem Statement

-Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
-Having this deeper connection with his customers will help him deliver a better and more personalised experience for his loyal customers.
-He plans on using these insights to help him decide whether he should expand the existing customer loyalty program - additionally he needs help to generate some basic datasets so his team can easily inspect the data without needing to use SQL.
+Danny wants to analyze the data to gain insights into his customers’ behavior, such as:
+Their visiting patterns
+How much they have spent overall
+Which menu items are the most popular

+By answering these questions, Danny hopes to:
+Build stronger relationships with his loyal customers through personalized experiences.
+Decide whether to expand the customer loyalty program.
+Generate easy-to-use datasets for his team so they don’t always rely on SQL for quick analysis.

+## Dataset

+The case study is centered around three tables:

+- sales – Records of customer orders
+- menu – Menu items and their prices
+- members – Customers who joined the loyalty program

 ## Entity Relationship Diagram